-- Form 1: Notice to Residents with Disabilities of the LACDA's Policy Regarding Reasonable Accommodations and/or Reasonable Modifications - Form 2: Request for a Reasonable Accommodation and/or Reasonable Modification - Form 3: Verification of the Need for Reasonable Accommodation and/or Reasonable Modification
+- Form 2: Request for a Reasonable Accommodation and/or Reasonable Modification - Form 3: Verification of the Need for Reasonable Accommodation and/or Reasonable Modification

 Residents that request a Reasonable Accommodation and/or Reasonable Modification, and the disability is not readily known or apparent, must submit Forms 2 and 3 to the management office and in a legible written format.
-A resident may request to submit the required forms in an alternative format
+A resident may request to submit the required forms in an alternative format.
+The LACDA will request only information that is necessary to establish that the individual has a disability, the request describes the needed accommodation, and shows the relationship, or NEXUS, between the requested accommodation and the individual's disability.